Analysis: Tottenham Falls To Chelsea 2-1, Manager Jose Mourinho Admits To ‘Strange Game Plans’

 Tottenham’s disappointing week continued following a 2-1 defeat at Stamford Bridge to London rivals Chelsea on Saturday.
 The loss comes just three days after a 1-0 UEFA Champions League home loss to German Bundesliga side RB Leipzig.

 Spurs came into the week shorthanded after attacking winger Son Heung-Min had surgery to repair a broken arm he sustained a week ago during a match against Aston Villa and his absence definitely contributed to the team’s lack of possession and chances on the counter attack.
-In the first half, the club sat back on defense as Chelsea were the aggressors playing a fast pace and were able to control 80% of the possession through the first 20 minutes of action.
+In the first half, the club sat back on defense as Chelsea were the aggressors playing a fast pace while controlling 80% of the possession through the first 20 minutes of action.

-Chelsea broke through first with a lead ball to striker Olivier Giroud who caught defenders napping.
-Off the pass, Giroud had his first shot blocked and a second attempt by Ross Barkley hit the post, but the ball rolled back towards Giroud who connected with a powerful left-footed shot that just snuck under keeper Hugo Lloris before hitting the back of the net.
+Chelsea broke through first with a lead pass that lead to a Olivier Giroud goal in the 16th minute.
+Off the pass, Giroud had his first shot blocked and a second attempt by Ross Barkley hit the post and rolled back towards Giroud who connected with a powerful left-footed shot that just snuck under Tottenham keeper, Hugo Lloris, before hitting the back of the net.

 Spurs faced a 1-0 deficit at halftime having been completely outplayed and were unable to create enough chances.
 Coach Jose Mourinho alluded to Kane and Son’s absence in the post match press conference and told Football London, “The only thing I can say is with what we have at the moment, the power we have or don’t have, the almost unique situation we’re living in at the moment, it’s very difficult to do better, especially when the opponent scores before us.”

-Later in the second half, there was a controversial play while Spurs were trying to keep the ball by the sideline near the managers’ box.
-As Spurs’ midfielder Giovani Lo Celso gathered the ball, Cesar Azpilicueta came in with a sliding challenge and Lo Celso proceeded to step hard on his shin.
-The referee was offered assistance from VAR to review the call, and although he could have reviewed it himself at the video booth set up for referees on the sideline, he left it in the hands of people sitting in a replay room.
+The game, however, wasn’t without controversy.
+In the second half, there was a pivotal moment while Spurs were trying to keep the ball by the sideline near the managers’ box.
+As Giovani Lo Celso gathered the ball, Chelsea center back Cesar Azpilicueta came in with a aggressive sliding challenge that Lo Celso responded to with an allegedly inadvertent step on his shin.
+The referee was offered assistance from VAR to review the call, and although he could have reviewed it himself at the video booth on the sideline, he left it in the hands of people sitting in a replay room.
 What could have easily been a red card turned out to be just a common foul leaving Chelsea coach Frank Lampard irate.

 “Everybody knew they made a mistake,” Lampard told The Guardian.
 “We have the monitor and can view it.
 I was just waiting for the red card to be shown – not with real pleasure – because it’s just a tackle that endangers the player.
 That’s what VAR was brought in for, to see things that the referee and the pitch-side [official] don’t see.
 It’s just not good enough.
 Saying afterwards that they made a mistake is not good enough because they had a couple of minutes to try to get it right.
 They probably needed one viewing of that one to get it right.
 It’s another huge question mark on VAR.
 This one doesn’t need [the referee to look at] a pitch-side monitor.
 It’s a clear decision, a human decision.
 So Stockley Park, red card.”